kh-kim/korea_stock_market_crawler/README.md

-# korea_stock_market_crawler
+# Korea Stock Market Price Crawler
-Crawling KOSPI and KOSDAQ stock price from Naver Stock
+This repo contains a code for crawling stock market price from Naver Stock.
+Please, do not use this code for commercial usage.
+User has all responsible for all uses.